Koenkk/zigbee2mqtt.io/docs/devices/WSDCGQ11LM.md

 * `temperature_precision`: Controls the precision of `temperature` values, e.g. `0`, `1` or `2`; default `2`.
+* `temperature_calibration`: Allows to manually calibrate temperature values, e.g. `1` would add 1 degree to the temperature reported by the device; default `0`.

 * `humidity_precision`: Controls the precision of `humidity` values, e.g. `0`, `1` or `2`; default `2`.

 * `pressure_precision`: Controls the precision of `pressure` values, e.g. `0` or `1`; default `1`.
+* `pressure_calibration`: Allows to manually calibrate pressure values, e.g. `1` would add 1 to the pressure reported by the device; default `0`.

 ## Manual Home Assistant configuration